The Ticking Treasure of Time | March 13th, 2018

 I am so thankful my mother taught me the value of giving your time and am beyond grateful for each moment we spent together, face-to-face, while she was here with me.
 Your time on earth is steadily ticking and one day it will come to an end as well.
 Choose wisely how you will spend your precious treasure of limited time.
 Spend it on relationships and you can be sure you will never regret it.

-Written in honor of my mother, Susan Nelson, who passed away six years ago today on March 13, 2012.
+Written in honor of my mother, Susan Nelson, who went to be with her Savior six years ago today on March 13, 2012.

 Read more articles in » Spiritual Sparkle